 According to the report Maryland ranked 15th in economic well-being, 12th in education, 30th for health, and 20th for family and community.

-Maryland’s health care system and the potential impacts pending federal changes may have on it will be a topic of discussion at the 2017 MACo Summer Conference session “The ABCs of ACA, ACHA and Health Care in Maryland“.
+Maryland’s health care system and the potential impacts pending federal changes may have on it will be a topic of discussion at the 2017 MACo Summer Conference session “The ABCs of ACA, ACHA and Health Care in Maryland” on Thursday, August 17, from 3:30 pm – 4:30 pm.
+More information about the session is available in the registration brochure.

-The MACo summer conference is August 16-19, 2017 at the Roland Powell Convention Center in Ocean City Maryland.
-This year’s theme is “You’re Hired!”.
+The MACo Summer Conference is August 16-19, 2017 at the Roland Powell Convention Center in Ocean City Maryland.
+This year’s theme is “You’re Hired!” and will focus on economic development, job growth, and counties as employers.

 Learn more about MACo’s Summer Conference: